PowerDNS/dnsdist-ansible/README.md

 dnsdist_webserver_password: ""
 ```

-The authentication credentials fro the build-in webserver.
+The authentication credentials for the build-in webserver.
 Must be set when `dnsdist_webserver_address` is set.

 ```yaml
 dnsdist_webserver_apikey: ""